Let the platform do the work

 Overview

-• Usage: Displays the Storage Usage tables, which provide a summary of your current file system and database storage usage across your SugarCloud instances, and the License Usage tables, which allow you to easily monitor your Sugar license usage.
+• Storage: Provides a summary of your current file system and database storage usage across your SugarCloud instances.

 • Backups and Logs: Allows you to easily access and download your backups as well as generate PHP error and access logs for your Sugar instance.